Data Management Glossary

 What is Cloud Data Management?

 Cloud data management is a way to manage data across cloud platforms, either with or instead of on-premises storage.
-The goal is to curb rising cloud storage costs, but it can be quite a complicated pursuit, which is why most businesses employ an external company offering cloud data management services.
+A popular form of data storage management, the goal is to curb rising cloud data storage costs, but it can be quite a complicated pursuit, which is why most businesses employ an external company offering cloud data management services with the primary goal being cloud cost optimization.

 Cloud data management is emerging as an alternative to data management using traditional on-premises software.
-The benefit of employing a top cloud data management company means that instead of buying on-premises storage resources and managing them, resources are bought on-demand in the cloud.
-This cloud data management services model allows organizations to receive dedicated cloud data management resources on an as-needed basis.
+The benefit of employing a top cloud data management company means that instead of buying on-premises data storage resources and managing them, resources are bought on-demand in the cloud.
+This cloud data management services model for cloud data storage allows organizations to receive dedicated data management resources on an as-needed basis.
 Cloud data management also involves finding the right data from on-premises storage and moving this data through data archiving, data tiering, data replication and data protection, or data migration to the cloud.

 - Gain Accurate Visibility Across Cloud Accounts into Actual Usage

 - Forecast Savings and Plan Data Management Strategies for Cloud Cost Optimization

 - Cloud Tiering and Archiving Based on Actual Data Usage to Avoid Surprises

-- Using last-accessed time vs. last modified provides a more predictable decision on the objects that will be accessed in the future, which avoids costly archiving errors.
+- For example, using last-accessed time vs. last modified provides a more predictable decision on the objects that will be accessed in the future, which avoids costly archiving errors.

 - Radically Simplify Cloud Migrations